Brian Andrew Whiteley

-Brian Andrew Whiteley is a visual artist with an approach that occasionally causes controversy.
-(He is on a Secret Service watch list and has been sued by Justin Bieber).
-Whiteley is also an established curator and director of the artist-run art fair and gallery Satellite Art Show.
-Whiteley is based in New York City.
+Brian Andrew Whiteley is a controversial New York City visual artist.
+He is also a curator and director of the artist-run art fair and gallery Satellite Art Show.

 Sued by Justin Bieber

 In 2021, Whiteley was sued by Justin Bieber for impersonating him.
 Whiteley had been channelling Bieber as a performance art project.
 He created a body of paintings as Bieber and had a gallery show planned in New York City when Bieber's LA legal firm sued.
 His Bieber paintings were sought by major collectors, who had to sign an NDA to see the catalog, and there were multiple offers for works starting at $100,000.
 The subsequent events are documented in ART NET.
 Whiteley eventually revealed he was performing as Bieber and had to change the name of the show from "Paintings from Space" by Justin Bieber to "Just Bieber is Suing Me by Brian Andrew Whiteley".
 One of the most sought-after works was actually by his 5-year-old son.